hwj0418/webgallery/hw1-hwj0418/README.md

 - `webgallery/style`: all css files
 - `webgallery/media`: all media files related to the UI (images, icons and so on)

-Your code must be of good quality and follow all recommendations given throughout the course.
-In this assignment, it means (non necessarily exhaustive):

 - no use of deprecated HTML tags
 - proper use of id and class attributes
 - the page does not reload by itself